 - Lodge Cast Iron Skillet—If I was stuck in the middle of nowhere and could only have two cooking tools, I’d choose a good knife and a cast iron skillet.
 They hold up for literally decades, retain heat really well, and are great for cooking nearly everything!

-- Epica Stainless Steel Kettle—This may be the most-used small appliance in our kitchen.
-We love that it is stainless steel inside and out, it heats up quickly, and it can keep water warm for several hours.
+- Stainless Steel Kettle—This may be the most-used small appliance in our kitchen.
+We love that it is stainless steel inside and out, it heats up quickly, and it can be adjusted to several different temperatures.

 - KitchenAid Hand Mixer—Everyone fawns over the KitchenAid stand mixers, and we do love ours, but this hand mixer is actually our go-to.
 It’s just so much more convenient than hauling the stand mixer to the counter.
 Plus, it takes up less space, and it works incredibly well.